Cen Elezi

 Cen Elezi was an Albanian bayraktar, Colonel and nationalist.

 Biography

-Cen Elez Ndreu was born in Lisvalle (Sllove), Debre, Ottoman Empire (in modern Albania).
+Cen Elez Ndreu was born in Sllovë, Dibër, Ottoman Empire (in modern Albania).
 Ndreu was bayraktar of Dibra and Kolonel, he was son of Albanian well known patriot Elez Isuf Ndreu and grandson of Isuf Ndreu.
 He is considered as a nationalist figure of Albania.

-Ndreu fought against Ottoman Empire alongside his father Isuf and people or Reç and liberated Peshkopi and The Greater Dibra.
+Ndreu fought against Ottoman Empire alongside his father Isuf and people of Reç and liberated Peshkopi and The Greater Dibra.

+During 1913-1915 Cen Elezi participated in Balkan Wars against Serbian invasion in parts of Dibër and Lumë region.

 On 16 April, he took part in Albanian peace delegation that went to Rome.

-In 1916 Elezi was selected to be part of Liberation Committee of Kosovo in Shkodër.